BroadwellConsultingInc/SerialWombat/README.md

 --------------------------------

 * Because you need more I/O
-* Because you need more A/D Conversion
+* Because you need more A/D Conversion channels
 * Because trying to do multiple things at once is making your software hard to write
 * Because you don't want to try to figure out how to merge multiple existing low-level/interrupt based Arduino libraries to make them work together
 * Because your system doesn't have enough specialized pins like PWM or Interrupts